rochellev/ToDoApp/README.md

 * React Testing Library

 ## Bugs
+Since the primary goal for this web app was for me to learn, I have documented some of the bugs I encountered and their solutions.
 * storage does only updates after hit enter
    * **fix**: ```useEffect``` for adding items to local storage, called whenever todos change so local storage updates after each render
 * deleting first item on list crashes app!